echox-js/echox/docs/introduction/what-is-echox.md

 container.appendChild(dom);
 ```

-This is the _DOM_ the philosophy.
+This is the _DOM_ in the philosophy.
 Also, You can also can create nested structures using _html_.
 For example, let's create a counter:

 ```js
 const dom = html.div([